INDUSTRIAL & OFFLINE

 New York & Atlantic Railway & South Brooklyn Railway

 The southern interchange point, with the Long Island Rail Road (and subsequently the New York & Atlantic Railway), is located at the former New York, New Haven & Hartford Railroads / Long Island Railroad 65th Street / Bay Ridge Yard.
 This interchange also provides access to the main land rail network via the Bay Ridge Branch to Fresh Pond, over the Hell Gate Bridge to the Bronx, and points north.
+It also provides access to NYCTA's Linden Shops and East New York Yard.

-The northern interchange point is located at 39th Street and Second Avenue, and is in conjunction with the South Brooklyn Railway, a freight hauling subsidiary of the New York City Transit Authority, and part of the Metropolitan Transportation Authority.
+The northern interchange point is located at 39th Street and First Avenue, and is in conjunction with the South Brooklyn Railway, a freight hauling subsidiary of the New York City Transit Authority, and part of the Metropolitan Transportation Authority.

 Currently, no freight is received or transferred to the South Brooklyn Railway at this time.
 This may change with the completion of ongoing track and property reconstruction at the 39th Street Yard location.
+Twenty-seven of the twenty-eight new R156 work locomotives for the NYCTA went through this interchange in 2012 and 2013.

 A separate chapter on the 39th Street Yard can be read below as well.